AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 1. Run `1-Luma-Loyalty-Data.postman_collection.json` to build field groups, schema, dataset, and to ingest sample loyalty data to Adobe Experience Platform
     * `newman run 1-Luma-Loyalty-Data.postman_collection.json -e DataInExperiencePlatform.postman_environment.json --export-environment DataInExperiencePlatform.postman_environment.json —insecure --delay-request 4000`
 1. If everything goes well, all requests in the `1-Luma-Loyalty-Data` collection should pass.
-1. Now let's login to [Adobe Experience Platform UI](https://platform.adobe.com/) and navigate to datasets.
+1. Now let's login to [Adobe Experience Platform UI](https://platform.adobe.com/), make sure the correct sandbox is selected and navigate to datasets.
 1. Open the `Luma Loyalty Dataset` dataset, and under the dataset activity window, you can view a successful batch run that ingested 1000 records.
-You can also click on the preview dataset option to verify the records ingested.
+You can also click on the preview dataset option to verify the records.
+You might need to wait several minutes to confirm that 1000 [!UICONTROL New Profile Fragments] were created.

      ![Loyalty Dataset](../assets/data-generator/images/loyalty-dataset.png)

 1. Repeat steps 10 - 13 to run below collections:
-    * Run `2-Luma-CRM-Data.postman_collection.json` to build field groups, schema, dataset, and to ingest sample CRM data to Adobe Experience Platform
+    * Run `2-Luma-CRM-Data.postman_collection.json` to build field groups, schema, dataset, and to ingest sample CRM data to Adobe Experience Platform.
       * `newman run 2-Luma-CRM-Data.postman_collection.json -e DataInExperiencePlatform.postman_environment.json --export-environment DataInExperiencePlatform.postman_environment.json --insecure --delay-request 4000`
-    * Run `3-Luma-Product-Catalog.postman_collection.json` to build field groups, schema, dataset, and to ingest sample product data to Adobe Experience Platform
+    * Run `3-Luma-Product-Catalog.postman_collection.json` to build field groups, schema, dataset, and to ingest sample product catalog data to Adobe Experience Platform.
       * `newman run 3-Luma-Product-Catalog.postman_collection.json -e DataInExperiencePlatform.postman_environment.json --export-environment DataInExperiencePlatform.postman_environment.json --insecure --delay-request 4000`
-    * Run `4-Luma-Offline-Purchase-Events.postman_collection.json` to build field groups, schema, dataset, and to ingest sample product data to Adobe Experience Platform
+    * Run `4-Luma-Offline-Purchase-Events.postman_collection.json` to build field groups, schema, dataset, and to ingest sample purchase data to Adobe Experience Platform.
       * `newman run 4-Luma-Offline-Purchase-Events.postman_collection.json -e DataInExperiencePlatform.postman_environment.json --export-environment DataInExperiencePlatform.postman_environment.json --insecure --delay-request 4000`

 ## Validation

-The sample data have been designed so that when the collections have run, Real-time Customer Profiles are built that combine data from multiple systems.
+The sample data has been designed so that when the collections have run, Real-time Customer Profiles are built that combine data from multiple systems.
 A good example of this is the first record of the loyalty, CRM, and offline purchase datasets.
-Look up that profile to confirm the data was ingested:
+Look up that profile to confirm the data was ingested.
+In the [Adobe Experience Platform interface](https://platform.adobe.com/):

 1. Go to **[!UICONTROL Profiles]** > **[!UICONTROL Browse]**
 1. Select `Luma Loyalty Id` as the **[!UICONTROL Identity namespace]**